bdorney/CMS_GEM_Analysis_Framework/README.txt

     The following gives the usage case for each of the executables produced during the installation.
     It is assumed that you have successfully performed the steps listed in Section 2.

-    # 3.a. analyzeUniformity
+    # 3.a. frameworkMain
     # --------------------------------------------------------

     For each new shell navigate to the base directory of the repository and setup the environment via:

         source scripts/setup_CMS_GEM.sh

-    The usage for the analyzeUniformity executable is:
+    The usage for the frameworkMain executable is:

-        For help menu:  ./analyzeUniformity -h
+        For help menu:  ./frameworkMain -h
-        For executing:  ./analyzeUniformity <PFN of Run Config File> <Verbose Mode true/false>
+        For executing:  ./frameworkMain <PFN of Run Config File> <Verbose Mode true/false>

     Here the physical file name (PFN) represents the full path+filename to the file in question.
     The configuration files, including the run config file, are described in Section 4.e.
 The